COSIMA/regional-mom6/docs/installation.md

 ## "*I want to live on the edge!
 I want the most latest developments*"

-Alternatively, we can install directly `regional-mom6` directly via GitHub using `pip`.
-First install `esmpy` as described above and then:
+To install `regional-mom6` directly via GitHub using `pip`, first install `esmpy` as described above.
+Then:

 ```bash
 pip install git+https://github.com/COSIMA/regional-mom6.git
 ```

 to get the version that corresponds to the latest commit in GitHub.
-Or, install the version that corresponds to a particular git commit using
+Alternatively, install the version that corresponds to a particular git commit using

 ```bash
 pip install git+https://github.com/COSIMA/regional-mom6.git@061b0ef80c7cbc04de0566df329c4ea472002f7e